ozyurtf/cpu-scheduler/README.md

 # Preventing Race Conditions

 One simple way to prevent race conditions is to prevent more than one process or thread from reading and modifying the shared resource at the same time.
-In other words, if one process or thread accesses to a shared resource, all the other processes or threads should be excluded from doing the same thing and we call this **mutual exclusion**.
+In other words, when one process or thread accesses to a shared resource, all the other processes or threads should be excluded from doing the same thing during that time and we call this **mutual exclusion**.

 And the section of the program/codes in which shared resources are accessed is called **critical region**.